project-march/ProjectMarch/docs/doc/development/vscode_flake8.rst

 Introduction
 ------------
-The March Gitlab is configured with the so called pipeline.
+The MARCH Gitlab is configured with the so called pipeline.
 This pipeline performs several checks one the code we commit.
 One of these checks is on code style, see :ref:`style-guide`.
-To avoid styling errors in python, it is possible to add the flake8 linter with the checks used by the pipeline to your VS Code editor.
+To avoid styling errors in Python, it is possible to add the flake8 linter with the checks used by the pipeline to your VS Code editor.

 Installation
 ------------